wellfire/django-gulp/README.md

 # django-gulp
-Wellfire's Django-centric front-end buiuld process
+Wellfire's Django-centric front-end build process using Gulp.

+## Front-end Pre-processors
+Wellfire uses Jade (for HTML), Stylus (for CSS), and CoffeeScript (for JS) as they most align to the coding style dictated by Python.

 ## Package.json